-- Reconstruction and extending of existing driveways and the modification of infrastructure such as laybacks, kerb & gutters, and footpaths due to the driveway construction shall be compliant with this specification. - Minimum 600mm extension. - Layback to be reconstructed to suit new driveway width. - Where the existing driveway meets the top of wing, the new driveway shall be to the bottom of wing. - Where only one of the layback wings are reconstructed, the new wing length can match the other side.

-- Where a layback extends to an adjacent property's driveway (in the case of parallel adjacent driveways), a wing will not be required in the middle.
-New layback to dowel into existing layback. - Material to match the existing driveway but the use of stamped, exposed aggregate or pebblecrete concrete is NOT allowed. - Driveway extensions shall be dowelled into the existing driveway where possible.
+- Reconstruction and extending of existing driveways and the modification of infrastructure such as laybacks, kerb & gutters, and footpaths due to the driveway construction shall be compliant with this specification. - Minimum 600mm extension. - Layback to be reconstructed to suit new driveway width. - Where the existing driveway meets the top of wing, the new driveway shall be to the bottom of wing. - Where only one of the layback wings are reconstructed, the new wing length can match the other side. - Where a layback extends to an adjacent property's driveway (in the case of parallel adjacent driveways), a wing will not be required in the middle.
+New layback to dowel into existing layback. - Material to match the existing driveway but the use of pebblecrete concrete is NOT allowed. - Exposed aggregate driveways shall meet the minimum P4 slip resistance requirement - Driveway extensions shall be dowelled into the existing driveway where possible.